orbitdb/field-manual/README.md

 The book opens with **[an introduction](./00_Introduction)** that gives an overview of the promises and risks of the distributed space, and describes OrbitDB and its use cases at a high level.

-**[The tutorial](./01_Tutorial/00_Introduction.md)** at the beginning takes you through building an JavaScript application from scratch.
+**[The tutorial](./01_Tutorial/00_Introduction.md)** at the beginning takes you through building a JavaScript application from scratch.
 You will work through installation and database creation, though managing and structuring your data, through networking, communication, and sharing data in a peer-to-peer fashion, and finally through managing distributed identity and access to the databases.
 By the end of the tutorial, you should have everything you need

-Next, **[Thinking Peer to Peer](./02_Thinking_Peer_to_Peer)** is a collection of essays that approach peer-to-peer engineering from a more intellectual and philsophical aspect.
+Next, **[Thinking Peer to Peer](./02_Thinking_Peer_to_Peer)** is a collection of essays that approach peer-to-peer engineering from a more intellectual and philosophical aspect.
 It is light on code and heavy on ideas.
-It is also open for community members to submit essays of their own for inclusing, pending an editorial review.
+It is also open for community members to submit essays of their own for inclusion, pending an editorial review.

-Then, **[The Architecture of OrbitDB](./03_The_Architecture_of_OrbitDB)** coveres in-depth, in a more reference style, how OrbitDB is structured and architected.
+Then, **[The Architecture of OrbitDB](./03_The_Architecture_of_OrbitDB)** covers in-depth, in a more reference style, how OrbitDB is structured and architected.
 It includes a description of `ipfs-log`, the core of OrbitDB, the data `stores` and finally into how the `orbit-db` library packages it all together into a single, cohesive package that works in both the browser and the command line.

 Finally, **[What comes next?](./04_What_next)** provides some guidance and suggestions into the next topics you explore.
 This will serve as a launch pad to further amplify your understanding of how our distributed future will be built.